| Appendix 5: Articles

 availability, in eradicating under nourishment and starvation

+of the world.
 Resident Representative of FAO Dr Prem Nath read the FAO

+Director-General's message.
 Secretary-2 Lt-Gen Tin Oo presented prizes to Bogale

 Township, Ayeyawady Division, for outstanding performance in